makgyber/kahon/README.md

 This is a wireless bluetooth, one-handed keyboard inspired by the Frogpad.
 It is a minimal build, no diodes, and uses a nice!nano compatible controller.
 It is also not hot-swappable, but MX-profile or v1 choc-profile switches are supported.
 The firmware included is custom based on ZMK.

+It should also be possible to pair another board to make it a 40% split-keyboard.
+It will need some work to modify the code, though.
+May update that in the future.

 ## Requirements

 - 1pc nice!nano, or compatible board